kuetabby/kuetabby/README.md

 ### Hi there!
 I'm Ivan  👋

-👯 I’m looking to a new job
+👯 I’m looking for a job

 📫 How to reach me: ...
 - [Twitter](https://twitter.com/MuhamadIvann_)